Suraj1127/fuzzy-matcher/README.md

 ```

+## Palika Codes
+Central Bureau of Statistics (CBS) codes, High Level Commission for Information and Technology (HLCIT) codes and P-codes (used by UN agencies like UN-OCHA) for all the palikas (local units) are compiled and provided in the CSV format.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.